skyway/skyway-js-sdk-doc/docs/en/mediaconnection.md

 ### Event: `'removeStream'`

-Fired when the remote stream has removed from an existing MediaConnection.
+Fired when the remote stream is removed from an existing MediaConnection.
 Note that the MediaConnection will not fire this event when remote peer has closed a MediaConnection.
 Use [`close` event](#event-close) if you want to catch a closing of the MediaConnection.